M-Ahtisham/ConfirmHuman/SETUP.md

 **Port Already in Use**
 - Error: "Port 3000 is already in use"
-- Solution: Either close the other application using that port, or change the port in the configuration
+- Solution: Either close the other application using that port, or restart your computer

 **Dependencies Not Installing**
 - Error: npm install fails